rsalunga29/security-notes/Defensive Security/Network Traffic Analysis/Tools/Wireshark/Traffic Analysis/HTTPS Decryption.md

 Note: SSL/TLS key pairs are created per session at the connection time, so it is important to dump the keys during the traffic capture.

 To save and utilize a key log file.
 Follow the following steps:
-1. Setup an environment variable.
+1. Setup an environment variable named "SSLKEYLOGFILE".
 2. Create a file named SSLKEYLOGFILE (this is where the browser will dump the keys as you browse the web).
 3. Go to the "Edit --> Preferences --> Protocols --> TLS" menu to add/remove key log files.